helen307/phyMSAViewer/README.md

 There are mainly two functions in this package, including producing phylogenetic trees and multiple sequence alignment from Uniprot IDs and from fasta files.
 A sample dataset is provided as an example, and we will require the users to provide a file of the same format as input to `seqToPhy`.
 For `uniproToPhy`, please provide a correct character string, separated by " OR ".

+Users can also access the uniprotToPhy function through the ShinyApp under the R subdirectory.
+This Shiny App will also alloq users to view the amino-acids' differences between MSA by selecting the window size.

 An overview of the phyMSAViewerer package is shown below:
 ![Overview of phyMSAViewer](man/figures/overview.png){width=70%}